yxni98/EMNLP_2022/_pages/ethics/faq.md

 ## … if my paper uses demographic or identity characteristics in formation?

 Please take care to avoid either attributing (i.e. assigning, without asking) identity characteristics to the people whose language is studied (i.e. guessing their gender, race, nationality, etc) or essentializing identity characteristics (i.e. suggesting that people speak or write a certain way because of their demographic description).
 We encourage you, wherever possible, to use self-identified characteristics.
 We understand that that is not always possible.
 In some cases, it may make sense to reframe the research question so as to avoid attributing identity characteristics.
 In others, best practice may be to acknowledge the source of the identity characteristic data.
-In addition, we encourage NAACL authors to consult with their institutional review boards (IRB) or equivalent for input on working with data from human subjects.
+In addition, we encourage EMNLP authors to consult with their institutional review boards (IRB) or equivalent for input on working with data from human subjects.

 Please do be sure to motivate the range of values used for identity characteristics in terms of how they relate to the research question and to discuss the ethical implications of categorizing people, either in training datasets or in the deployment of the technology.
 For further discussion of this point as it pertains to gender specifically, see [Larson 2017](https://www.aclweb.org/anthology/W17-1601/).